Itineraries and routes

 Core Routes will vary in difficulty, based on the group and location.
 Some routes are mostly on-trail, with limited and relatively easy off-trail travel.
 Other routes are burly, with extensive off-trail travel, significant vertical gain and loss, and frequent semi-technical features.

 Paper and digital maps are provided for the Core Route and its potential alternates.
-We share the routes ahead of time, usually 1-2 weeks in advance of the trip.
+About two weeks before the first session, we share the routes with the groups.

 You may want to know exactly where you will go before you sign up for a trip and pay the fee, but that’s not the way this program works.
 And it works quite well — read our testimonials.
 By being flexible with our routes before and during the trip, we can: